 If you ask a Manila-based diver where to go diving near Manila, their top-of-mind recommendation is to go to Anilao, Batangas.
 Just south of Manila, the province of Batangas has some of the best dive sites in Luzon.
 It only takes 2-3 hours from Manila to get here so it is very convenient for those wanting to go scuba diving, snorkeling or freediving.

-Scuba diving Anilao is highly recommended not just because of proximity and convenience, but because of the variety of dives it has to offer.
+Scuba diving Anilao is recommended not just because of proximity and convenience, but because of the variety of dives it has to offer.

 Anilao is a barangay in the municipality of Mabini in Batangas.
 On its western side sits Balayan Bay where most of the dive sites are located.
 With more than 50 dive sites in the area, there is always something for beginners to expert divers.
+This is one of the reasons why it is one of the best scuba diving spots in the Philippines.

 If you’re a photographer it is a good place to hone your skills in both macro and wide-angle photography.